 Q: Why do I need a contract?

 A: Our contracts allow citizens to volunteer on City property.
-Contracs also ensure that both volunteers and the City of Bellingham understand their duties.
+Contracts also ensure that both volunteers and the City of Bellingham understand their duties.

 Q: How will Bellingham Parks & Recreation support me with my adopted area?

 A: Bags for litter and weeds will be provided by the Bellingham Parks Volunteer Program.
 Once your bags are filled, you can call the Parks Department to arrange a pick up.
 Annually, the Parks Volunteer Coordinator will review your work completed and help provide feedback.

 Q: Can I adopt the trail or park by my house?

 Q: What do I do with the weeds/litter I collect at my site?